Skip to main content

 $ git checkout -b 'feature/STR-12345-my-feature'

 #2.
-Make your change.
+Make your change

-You can use the Stratus CLI to scaffold a new component or package.
 Please don't forget to lint and test your code before committing.
 (Running these tests: npm run lint && npm run test)

 Don't forget to document your changes.
 Here's a guide for that.

 #3.
-Commit your changes.
+Commit your changes

 It's exceptionally important to do this step exactly.